Table of contents:

 - Social Media Habits — This is where good personal cybersecurity practices should always be used by retired people.
 You see, as a retired person you likely have lots to talk about.
 You may have grandkids, pets, interesting hobbies, and lots of things to share.
 When you share online be careful not to expose too many details.
 Never post travel plans or specifics about your daily routine.

 - Certain Level of Trust — Most people that are retired, like myself, are more trusting in nature.
 We did not grow up in today’s world.
 Sure, we are part of it, but our trust level is different.
 This is an aspect of human nature that we miss, the trust factor.
 Unfortunately, there are reasons to not be quite so trusting.

 Senior citizens use social media to stay in touch with family.
 They are able to touch bases with their adult children and their young grandchildren.
 There are social media tips for seniors that should be practiced.

 Social media sites provide the ability to bring the lives of loved ones closer and offer a simple solution to stay in touch.
 This convenience is not without risks.
-Following is 5 social media tips for seniors.
-If you’re in this group, or know someone that is, these social media tips may be useful.
+Following are 5 social media tips for seniors.
+If you’re in this group or know someone that is, these social media tips may be useful.

 5 Social Media Safety Tips for Seniors

 2) Set privacy controls to limit the amount of information shared

 3) Watch out for online social media scams